-Native Americans are generally thought to be people who are ancestors of pre-Colombian people who were indigenous to the nations lands (within the modern boundary system).
-They were made up of a vast number of ethnic groups and tribes and many survive fully to this day
+Native Americans are generally thought to be people who are ancestors of pre-Colombian people who were indigenous to the lands that later became the Americas.
+They were made up of a vast number of ethnic groups and tribes and many survive fully to this day.

-Native Americans use a variety of terms to refer to themselves; older people tend to use ‘Indians or ‘American Indians’, whilst the younger generations tend to use ‘Indigenous’.
+Native Americans use a variety of terms to refer to themselves.
+Older people might to use ‘Indians’ or ‘American Indians’, whilst the younger generations tend to use ‘Indigenous’ or ‘First Nation’.
 When referring to them as an outsider, it has been a controversial topic as to what name to use.

 Native Americans created entire nations without all the “advanced” gadgets that we have now, and yet they were a thousand times more capable of surviving in nature.
-Indian tribes are probably the best example of how to live from the land, still respect it and save it for the generations to come.
+These tribes are probably the best example of how to live off the land, still respect it and save it for the generations to come.

 They lived in harmony, protecting their resources and taking care of the environment.
 Native Americans were first class survivors.
 Their traditional skills are mostly forgotten or ignored by our modern society, instead of learning from these master survivors.

-Since the end of the 15th Century, the habit of Europeans migrating to the land of America has went on to give centuries of adjustment and exchange between New World societies and Old World societies.
+Since the end of the 15th Century, European migration has gone on to give centuries of adjustment and exchange between New World societies and Old World societies.

-The majority of Native American tribes had always lived as societies which were hunter-gatherers and used artwork and oral traditions to preserve their histories; this resulted in the first ever source, written form, on the conflict brought on by European settlers.
+The majority of Native American tribes had always lived as societies which were hunter-gatherers and used artwork and oral traditions to preserve their histories; this resulted in the first ever written source of the conflict brought on by European settlers.

-These differences led to ethnic violence, social disruption, and political tension.
-Following the revolt against Great Britain, by the 13 colonies, the United States of America was established, with George Washington (President) and Henry Knox coming up with the concept of ‘civilizing’ Native Americans to best prepare them to become US citizens.
+These differences led to violence, social disruption, and political tension.
+Following the revolt against Great Britain by the 13 colonies, the United States of America was established, with President George Washington and Henry Knox coming up with the concept of ‘civilizing’ Native Americans to best prepare them to become US citizens.

 This was to accommodate the expansions of European-American people.
-This act led to the ethnic cleansing of lots of tribes; the long, forced, brutal marches leading them to their new homes came to be known as The Trail of Tears.
+The long, forced marches leading them to their new homes came to be known as The Trail of Tears.